Connect with others who understand.

 • Selective estrogen receptor modulators, such as tamoxifen (Soltamox)

-• Aromatase inhibitors, such as letrozole (Femara), anastrozole (Arimidex), and exemestane (Aromasin)
+• Aromatase inhibitors, such as anastrozole (Arimidex), exemestane (Aromasin), and letrozole (Femara)

 Chemotherapy side effects can also raise your risk of gum disease.
 Some chemotherapy drugs can increase gum bleeding by affecting how your blood clots.
 A MyBCTeam member who’d received chemotherapy commented, “I am scared to go to the dentist because my gums are so sensitive!”

-Teeth pain and sensitivity can happen when dentin (the inner layer of teeth) becomes exposed.
-Usually, the dentin is covered by enamel (an outer layer) or by your gums.
-If your teeth are sensitive, you may feel a sudden, sharp pain when you eat or drink something that is too cold, hot, sweet, or sour.
+Tooth pain and sensitivity can happen when dentin (a tooth’s inner layer) becomes exposed.
+Usually, dentin is covered by enamel or by your gums.
+If your teeth are sensitive, you may feel a sudden, sharp pain when you eat or drink something that’s too cold, hot, sweet, or sour.

 You also might experience tooth pain if you have: